alfonsorios96/paper-dynamic-forms/README.md

 ## History

-We're (Aldo and me) were borried, so we decided contribute to the Polymer community with a innovador and awesome element.
+We (Aldo and me) were borried, so we decided contribute to Polymer community with an awesome element.
 Enjoy it!

 ## Credits